async-labs/builderbook/README.md

 Write your books, documentation, tutorials, and blog posts in Markdown, and store them all in a Github repository.
 Builder Book connects with your Github repo to publish documents to your website.

 - **Sell with Stripe**</br>
-Integrated with Stripe API, so you can sell books with your own Stripe account.
+Integrated with Stripe API, so you can sell books using your own Stripe account.

 - **Google Login**</br>
 Your readers can easily sign up with their Google account to purchase books.

 - **Automated Transactional Emails**</br>
-Integrated with AWS SES to send customized emails to new users and customers.
+Integrated with AWS SES to send customized transactional emails to new users and customers.

-- **Customize**</br>
+- **Customizable**</br>
-Builder Book has all key pages - including homepage, books and documentation pages, blog, user dashboard, and admin dashboard - which you can completely customize.
+Builder Book comes with all key pages - including homepage, books and documentation pages, blog, user dashboard, and admin dashboard - which you can completely customize.

 - **Deploy to your Domain**</br>
-Easily deploy (using [Zeit Now](https://zeit.co/now)) to your own domain to make a personal website a site for an open source project.
+Easily deploy (using [Zeit Now](https://zeit.co/now)) to your own domain to make a personal website or an open-source project website.

 ## Getting Started